erfangc/sesame-lab/README.md

 This reduces the read burden on DynamoDB by reducing/eliminating scan queries and throughput requirements on GIS (Global Secondary Indices)

-## MySQL / Traditional RDMS
+## Postgres / Traditional RDMS
-We through in a MySQL database to store optional metadata.
+We through in Postgres database to store optional metadata.
 These are expected to be infrequently accessed We could easily replace this with another DynamoDB table